A critical review of recent GAIA wide binary gravity tests: Recent results showing clear MOND low acceleration phenomenology

-Next, one of us in Chae (2023b) repeated the procedure of Chae (2023a), but this time including much more strict single stellar quality cuts to obtain a smaller sample of 2463 {\it Gaia} wide binaries within 200 pc from the sun, consistent with having no hidden tertiary contaminants, as shown through a perfect fit to Newtonian expectations across the $200<(s_{2D}/au)<2000$ range, without the need of fitting any free parameters or of including any hidden tertiaries, i.e., using $f_{HT}=0.0$.
-This new sample confirmed results for $\gamma=1.49 \pm 0.2$ for the low acceleration $s_{2D}>2000$ au region, again ruling out Newtonian dynamics in this regime, and fully consistent with AQUAL MOND expectations, e.g. Fig. 11 in that paper.
-This paper includes a small correction to the results of Chae (2023a) as a consequence of a small bug in the programming having been detected (see appendix A in Chae 2023b), which lead to an artificially high $f_{HT}$ having been reported in that previous study.
-This crucial factor is now estimated as $0.25 \lesssim f_{HT} \lesssim 0.50$, note that Chae (2023a) considers various sub-samples, the range quoted here results from using the corrected code.
-This result is consistent with recent independent estimates of this quantity, e.g. Moe \& Di Stefano (2017).
-In response to the criticism of Chae (2023b) found in Banik et al. (2024), we note that that points on the acceleration plane from MC de-projections of each observed wide binary are probability distributions taking into account all possible observational ranges of inclinations, eccentricities, hidden close companions, etc. Hence, criticisms based exclusively on comparisons of the mean $\tilde{v}$ parameter are not applicable to studies considering the full distribution of modelled and observed velocities, such as Chae (2023b) or Hernandez et al. (2023).
-Notice also that in Chae (2023b) various progressive data quality cuts are tested, all yielding consistent results, which shows the study to be robust with respect to the level of observational noise included, removal of the lower quality data sub-samples has no effect on the conclusions.
+This new sample confirmed the C23 results with $\gamma=1.49 \pm 0.2$ (and a velocity boost factor of $\gamma_v = 1.20 \pm 0.06$ satisfying the expected relation $\gamma = \gamma_v^2$) for the low acceleration $s_{2D}>5000$ au regime, again ruling out Newtonian dynamics in this regime, and fully consistent with AQUAL MOND expectations, e.g. Fig. 11 in that paper.
+This paper includes a small correction to the results of C23 as a consequence of including a correction to a small bug in the code developed in C23 (see Appendix A in C24a), which lead to an artificially high $f_{\rm{multi}}$ value reported in C23.
+This crucial factor is estimated to be $0.2 \lesssim f_{\rm{multi}} \lesssim 0.5$ for various sub-samples using the corrected code.
+This result is broadly consistent with estimates from near-by surveys (see reviews by, e.g., Offner et al. (2022), Moe \& Di Stefano (2017)) that typically find $f_{\rm{multi}}<0.5$ including even resolved multiples.
+Contrary to B24's criticism of the results in C23, we note that the points on the acceleration plane from MC de-projections of each observed wide binary are probability distributions taking into account all possible observational ranges of inclinations, eccentricities, hidden close companions, etc. Similar MC approaches are used in the analyses of velocities by C24a and H24.
+Hence, criticisms found in B24 based exclusively on comparisons of the median $\tilde{v}$ parameter are not applicable to studies considering the full distribution of modelled and observed velocities or accelerations.
+Notice also that in C24a various progressive data quality cuts are tested, all yielding consistent results, showing that the study is robust with respect to the level of observational noise included. { The} removal of the lower quality data sub-samples has no impact on the conclusions.